-38 There exists a whole academic field of lexical semantics dealing with nouns; their categorization (see for an overview: Cruse 1986) and their mutual relations (e.g. Fellbaum 1998), but we find hardly any works dealing with verbs.
+38. There exists a whole academic field of lexical semantics dealing with nouns; their categorization (see for an overview Cruse 1986) and their mutual relations (e.g., Fellbaum 1998), but we find hardly any works dealing with verbs.

-39 See for an interesting discussion on this issue David Bohm's essay: The rheomode - an experiment with language and thought (Bohm 1980: 34-60).
+39. See for an interesting discussion on this issue David Bohm's essay: The rheomode - an experiment with language and thought (Bohm 1980, 34-60).

-40 It is more or less easy to define average velocity as the time spent travelling between point A and B. However, if the distance between A and B reduces to a (mathematical) point and we talk about the now, we cannot simply divide meters by seconds.
+40. It is more or less easy to define average velocity as the time spent travelling between point A and B. However, if the distance between A and B reduces to a (mathematical) point and we talk about the now, we cannot simply divide meters by seconds.

-41 A most readable illustrated introduction to the enigma Time is given by (Callender et al. 2012).
+41. A most readable illustrated introduction to the enigma Time is given by (Callender et al. 2012).

-(Misner, et.
-Al 1973: 23).
-In its brevity it describes our subject perfectly.
-The world is in constant change and in order to grasp this we need parameters to objectify this in order to compare and communicate the findings with each other.
+to objectify this in order to compare and communicate the findings with each other.
 Hence, the notion of time, as a measure of motion enters our language.

 However, in this "looks simple", the notion 'motion' has already the implicit meaning of 'from here to there' and is explicitly projected onto a linear (flat), Euclidean geometry: a line.
 It also suggests a kind of continuity and regularity.
-For that reason, I make a distinction between 'change' and 'motion', where change is defined as a universal, seen as something that indicates that an object is not always the same, but where we do not indicate (yet) how we measure that change in all its aspects.
-42 Motion is a particular example of the broader concept of change, namely 'change in space'.
-Thus motion does not describe the octopus changing its colours, whereas the concept 'change' does.
+For that reason, I make a distinction between 'change' and 'motion,' where change is defined as a universal, seen as something that indicates that an object is not always the same, but where we do not indicate (yet) how we measure that change in all its aspects.
+Motion is a particular example of the broader concept of change, namely 'change in space.'
+Thus, motion does not describe the octopus changing its colours, whereas the concept 'change' does.

 If an octopus changes its colours, obviously this happens not momentarily and only parts of its skin cells alter.
 If a society changes from feudalism to capitalism, calendar time differs in each situation and the duration of the process is defined by e.g., the level of commodity production.
-Hence, the process time (duration) from start to completion can vary considerably depending on the context as even in a full blown capitalist society feudal remnants stay for a long period.
-Motion, made simple by introducing time as measure, is only one of the many forms of change, namely change projected onto space, making it a notion of 'from here to there'.
-Time itself, on the other hand, became a measure of change 'from then to now' or vice versa and not for changes like blushing or the changing steepness in a mountain range.
-43 In those later cases we also like to have a measure of change.
+Hence, the process time (duration) from start to completion can vary considerably depending on the context as even in a full-blown capitalist society feudal remnants stay for a long period.
+Motion, made simple by introducing time as measure, is only one of the many forms of change, namely change projected onto space, making it a notion of 'from here to there.'
+Time itself, on the other hand, became a measure of change 'from then to now' or vice versa and not for changes like blushing or the changing steepness in a mountain range.43 In those later cases we also like to have a measure of change.
 Hence, it is important to note already that time in physics (or fields that use the definition for time in physics) is always intrinsically coordinated time in close relation to coordinated space.
 Coordinated time and space are endowed with units of some kind: meter and hour, to make comparison possible.

 Realize that space and time are different things.
-If we got a burst tyre we can read of the location from our GPS.
+If we got a burst tyre, we can read of the location from our GPS.
 The location is just a point in space (mapped on the screen of your GPS), and the repair service can find you, any time.
 On the other hand, it does not make sense if you want to be found, to inform the garage that the tyre busts six minutes past three in the afternoon.